AnthonyLloyd/CsCheck/README.md

  ```

  The first number is the estimated median performance improvement with the interquartile range in the square brackets.
- The counts of faster vs slower for each run and the corresponding sigma (the number of standard deviations of
+ The counts of faster vs slower and the corresponding sigma (the number of standard deviations of the binomial
- the binomial distribution for the null hypothosis P(faster) = P(slower) = 0.5).
+ distribution for the null hypothosis P(faster) = P(slower) = 0.5) are also shown.
 The default sigma used is 6.0.

-Tests are in xUnit but could equally be used in any testing framework.
+These tests are in xUnit but could equally be used in any testing framework.

 More to see in the [Tests](Tests).